-Breck is our expert in fabrication, auto body work, collision repair, refinishing, painting and upholstery.
+Breck is our expert in fabrication, auto body work, collision repair, refinishing, vehicle painting and upholstery.
 Breck attended Wyoming Tech which specializes in all things Automotive.
 He’s worked in a number of auto shops, ran his own upholstery business, is an avid rally racer and has been building race cars since 2005.

 Breck’s favorite car that he owns right now is a 1977 Blue Firebird.